raffecat/manglr-proto/Design.md

 When a `repeat` node is updated -> iterate over the collection of models,

-  // TODO: rather inefficient in some cases where searching is required.
+TODO: rather inefficient in some cases where searching is required.
-  // spawning can always be reduced to two steps:
+Spawning can always be reduced to two steps:
-  // - find the insertion point (next sibling after previous Node/Scope)
+- find the insertion point (next sibling after previous Node/Scope)
-  // - create the tpl using that insertion point.
+- create the tpl using that insertion point.

 ## Repeat Nodes